The Potion.

 Electrolyte drinks come in all different flavors, creating more options.

-Drinkware Ideation
+Drinkware Ideation.

 Ideation included form exploration and a deep consideration of the era and its needs.